yahyal0v3/redux-planner-project/planner.md

 -User has many Events, has many To Dos through Events -Event has many To Dos
--To Do belongs to an Event
+-Task belongs to an Event

     Event
 Title
 Deadline
 Description

-    ToDo
+    Task
 Deadline
 Description
 ____________________